florentpoujol/CSharpToUnityScriptConverter/readme.md

 ##Hopeless features

-The converter can not do anything about them (it does in some very specific cases), you have to deal with the situation yourself.
+The converter can't do anything about them (well, it does in some very specific cases), you have to deal with the situation yourself.

 * Linq.
 * The where clause.